gemseo/gemseo/doc_src/source/disciplines/index.rst

    which represents the tolerance for the approximate cache maximal relative norm difference to consider that two input arrays are equal.

    By default, :code:`cache_tolerance` is equal to zero.
-We can get its value by means of the :attr:`.MDODiscipline.cache_tol` getter and can change iuts value by means of the :attr:`.MDODiscipline.cache_tol` setter.
+We can get its value by means of the :attr:`.MDODiscipline.cache_tol` getter and change its value by means of the :attr:`.MDODiscipline.cache_tol` setter.

 How to execute a :class:`.MDODiscipline`?
 *****************************************